Introduction (or why would you need a region free Blu-ray player)

 While this is (arguably) good for the studios and their business, it is a pain in the ass for dedicated movie fans on account of at least two reasons:

-In PC systems with BD drives Blu-ray region codes are checked only by the software Blu-ray player, and NOT by the optical drive itself.
-Blu-ray player software products typically allow for up to 5 region changes in their settings menus before finalizing the region code.
-There is an important consequence stemming from the fact that the drive itself does not verify region codes: you can have more than one Blu-ray software player installed on your computer and each could be set to a DIFFERENT region.
+In PC systems with BD drives Blu-ray region codes are checked only by the software player, and NOT by the optical drive itself.
+Blu-ray player software products typically allow for up to 5 changes in their settings menus before finalizing the region code.
+There is an important consequence stemming from the fact that the drive itself does not verify region codes: you can have more than one software player installed on your computer and each could be set to a DIFFERENT code.

 There is another software solution to perform a Blu-ray region hack.
 Its legal transparency is vague, so use the following tip at your own discretion.
-Once again, this follows from the fact that optical drives in PC systems do not verify region codes and only the Blu-ray player software does.
+Once again, this follows from the fact that optical drives in PC systems do not verify region codes and only software does.
 This means that if the software is forced to "think" that the region code change count has not expired (is less than 5), the user will be able to change the Blu-ray regions indefinitely.
 Different software players protect this counter by different means, but as is often the case, some kind people have automated the process of "cheating" the software and turning it into a multi region Blu-ray player.
 Blu-ray Region Tray Tool is a very simple (and free) program by ChiDragon running in Windows tray which allows you to change the Bluray region setting in PowerDVD Ultra 7, 8, 9 and 10 (no support for PowerDVD Ultra 11 at the time of this writing) and TotaMedia Theatre 3 and 5 at will, thus enabling you to bypass the change count limit in these packages.
 Here is a link to the latest version of the Blu-ray region hack tool, and here is a link to a more detailed description.

 For a complete list of all software BD players available on the market check our reviews of Blu-ray player software.